 When it comes to running your best race possible, knowledge of the course is key.
-The Friday before any NYRR race, stop by the NYRR RUNCENTER between 6:00 and 8:00 p.m. for a 15-minute course strategy session and expert tips to help you cross the finish line.
-During the session, the NYRR coaching staff will break down the course mile-by-mile so you know what to expect on race day.
+The Friday before select NYRR race, stop by the NYRR RUNCENTER between 6:00 and 8:00 p.m. for a 15-minute course strategy session and expert tips.
+The NYRR coaching staff will break down the course mile-by-mile so you know what to expect on race day.

 If you're just getting into running or training for your first big race, NYRR's Running 101 series is for you!
 Geared toward beginners, but welcoming to runners of all levels, these monthly hour-long sessions are led by the NYRR coaching staff, aimed at providing training tips to help people run happily and healthily.

 The monthly sessions will occur at the NYRR RUNCENTER in the evening, so you can attend after work.
 They consist of a brief educational presentation and a Q&A session to help you get started—no running required at these!

 Check back for future session topics, dates and times, and follow NYRR on social media to learn when the next NYRR Running 101 is taking place, and to sign up to attend.